techknowfile/Allstate-Intelligent-Virtual-Assistant-Challenge/README.md

 Note: If you have trouble installing any of the packages, try installing via wheel file or superpack!

 ASCII art by Steven James Walker

+'verb' module included is from the nodebox linguistics library, which is licensed under the GNU GNU GENERAL PUBLIC LICENSE Version 2.
+For more information, see the LICENSE.txt file in the verb directory.
+The linguistics library does not support Python 3+; however, the verb module does, and is used here to convert verbs into their past tense form.